ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 ### LOSING RESIDENCY

-When things take a turn for the worse, stadium owners have an incredible knack for findinng loopholes in even the most well-worded residency contract and breaking off the deal.
+When things take a turn for the worse, stadium owners have an incredible knack for finding loopholes in even the most well-worded residency contract and breaking off the deal.
 If a team with a home stadium loses a game (whether that game took place at the home stadium or elsewhere), they might lose their residency.
 Of course, if they can still draw a crowd, they've got a strong argument in their favour!
 Roll a D6 at the start of Step 4 of the post- game sequence.
 If the result is higher than the team's current Dedicated Fans characteristic, or is a natural 6, the team is booted out of the stadium and loses its residency delete it from their roster.
 Otherwise, the team is allowed to stay.
 After rolling, the coach can sweeten the deal by spending gold from their Treasury each 30,000 gold pieces spent deducts 1 from the result of the dice roll.
 A roll of 6 cannot be modified in this way.

 ### TAKING OWNERSHIP